d2l-ai/d2l-vi/chapter_recommender-systems/recsys-intro_vn.md

 YouTube provides the thumbs-up and thumbs-down buttons for users to show their preferences.
 It is apparent that gathering explicit feedback requires users to indicate their interests proactively.
 Nonetheless, explicit feedback is not always readily available as many users may be reluctant to rate products.
-Relatively speaking, implicit feedback is often readily available since it is mainly concerned with modeling implicit behavior such user clicks.
+Relatively speaking, implicit feedback is often readily available since it is mainly concerned with modeling implicit behavior such as user clicks.
 As such, many recommender systems are centered on implicit feedback which indirectly reflects user's opinion through observing user behavior.
 There are diverse forms of implicit feedback including purchase history, browsing history, watches and even mouse movements.
 For example, a user that purchased many books by the same author probably likes that author.